rozum-robotics/pulse-api/README.md

 Use the Environment API to add virtual obstacles to be taken into account when calculating collisions.

 Available methods:
 * `add_to_environment` - adds an obstacle to an environment.
-Use the helper functions to describe obstacles.
+Use the helper functions below to describe obstacles.
 * `get_all_from_environment` - returns all obstacles from an environment.
 * `get_from_environment_by_name` -  returns an obstacle with a specific name from an environment.